validatedpatterns/patterns-operator/README.md

 cd operators/patterns-operator
 diff -urN $(ls -1r | grep -v ci.yaml | head -n2 | sort)

-echo "Now create a PR against https://github.com/redhat-openshift-ecosystem/community-operators-prod"
+# Now create a PR against https://github.com/redhat-openshift-ecosystem/community-operators-prod
+# Use the web interface so you can fill in the web template
 # Create the PR and make sure you flag the questions under `Updated to existing Operators`
 # and section `Your submission should not`
 # Example PR https://github.com/redhat-openshift-ecosystem/community-operators-prod/pull/1569